ryansheehy0/Cheat_Sheets/graphql.md

   - the parent field of the current GraphQL Query
 - args
   - These are the arguments for the typeDef functions
+- context
+  - This is mainly used by the client to send authentication information and other such information
+- info
+  - Provides info about the execution of the query

 ```javascript